FlowFuse/website/src/blog/2024/07/using-mysql-with-node-red.md

 ## Choosing Between PostgreSQL and MySQL

 Deciding between [PostgreSQL](/node-red/database/postgresql/) and MySQL depends on what your project needs and what each database system does best.
-PostgreSQL is ideal for big projects that need complex data handling, strong data reliability, and often update data.
+PostgreSQL is ideal for big projects that need complex data handling, strong data reliability, and often updated data.
 It works well in environments where keeping data consistent is crucial.
 PostgreSQL's advanced features like materialized views and support for writing procedures in different languages beyond SQL make it great for managing sophisticated data needs.

 On the other hand, MySQL is excellent for projects that prioritize fast reading of data and are easy to set up and use.
 It's commonly used for smaller projects, quick prototypes, or applications where quick deployment is key.
 MySQL offers flexibility with different storage options—like InnoDB for transactions and MyISAM for handling lots of reads at once—making it versatile depending on your workload.